 We tested our three paper prototypes with six users and asked each participant to think aloud as they completed their assigned tasks.

 At the beginning of each test, we asked the user to describe their current behavior around food waste.
 All six users mentioned that they would often waste food and felt “bad” or “guilty” about it, but they didn’t know what else to do with expiring foods.

-From our user interviews, two insights resonated with us because it focused on changeable behavior.
+From our user interviews, two observations that resonated with us because it focused on changeable behavior.
 We decided to pivot from a food sharing network to a food management system.

-During our initial round of user testing, more than half of our users were drawn to Meal Prep because of the hands-free cooking experience.
-Users also felt that the interactiveness of the device would help them manage their food waste better because it held them accountable for their food inventory.
-Through user testing and feedback, we decided to pursue a VUI for our final concept.
+During our initial round of user testing, more than half of our participants were drawn to Meal Prep because of the hands-free cooking experience.
+Participants felt that the interactiveness of the device would help them manage their food waste better because it held them accountable for their food inventory.
+Because of this feedback, we decided to pursue a VUI for our final concept.

-However, during testing we noticed several times that the user would ask “Alexa” to repeat a direction or phrase.
+During concept testing we noticed several times that a person would ask “Alexa” to repeat a direction or phrase.
 To address this cognitive overload, especially in a kitchen environment where multitasking and interruptions can be common, we decided that a visual aid is needed.